 The Group is committed to a high standard of ethical conduct and adopts a zero-tolerance approach to fraud, corruption and other forms of unethical behavior or conduct.
 The Group has put in place whistleblowing policies and arrangements by which staff and any other persons may, in confidence, raise concerns about possible improprieties including concerns about the Group's accounting, internal controls, auditing matters and the conduct of officers or staff including Management and Directors.
-The Group is also committed (and has disclosed its commitment under the SingPost Whistleblowing Policy published on its corporate intranet and corporate website) to ensure protection of the whistleblower against reprisal, or detrimental or unfair treatment where such reports are filed in good faith (even if the feedback is later found to be unsubstantiated after investigation).
+Whistleblowers may also report matters anonymously to the Company or to the relevant regulatory authorities.
+If whistleblowers choose to disclose their identity, the Group is committed (and has disclosed its commitment under the SingPost Whistleblowing Policy published on its corporate intranet and corporate website) to ensure protection of the whistleblower against reprisal, or detrimental or unfair treatment where such reports are filed in good faith (even if the feedback is later found to be unsubstantiated after investigation).
 The IAD has been designated as the independent function to maintain the dedicated whistleblowing channels and investigate whistleblowing reports made in good faith.
 All whistleblowing reports received, including the identities of the whistleblowers and the persons implicated in the reports, are kept strictly confidential and only disclosed on a "need-to-know" basis.
 The AC is responsible for oversight and monitoring of whistleblowing and periodically reviews these policies and arrangements.
-All reportable incidents including allegations of fraudulent practices are brought to the attention of the chairman of the AC and the Chairman of the Board, and are investigated promptly, independently, professionally, fairly and honestly.
+All reported incidents including allegations of fraudulent practices are brought to the attention of the chairman of the AC and the Chairman of the Board, and are investigated promptly, independently, professionally, fairly and honestly.
 Details of the whistleblowing policies, and arrangements and procedures for raising such concerns are posted on the Company's corporate intranet and corporate website for easy reference by staff and any other persons.
 New staff are also briefed on these policies during the staff orientation programme.